DataBiosphere/consent/DEVNOTES.md

 Visit local swagger page: https://local.broadinstitute.org:27443/swagger/

 ### Debugging
-Port 5005 is open in the configured docker compose.
+Port 7777 is open in the configured docker compose.
 Set up a remote debug configuration pointing to `local.broadinstitute.org` and the defaults should be correct.

-Execute the `fizzed-watcher:run` maven task
-to enable hot reloading of class and resource files.

 ### Developing with a local Elastic Search instance: